 PTAL (Public Transport Accessibility Level)

-PTAL is a measure of connectivity by public transport, which has been used in various planning processes for many years.
-For any selected place, PTAL suggests how well the place is connected to public transport services.
+Public Transport Accessibility Level (PTAL) is a measure of connectivity by public transport and is used for various planning processes.
+PTAL suggests how well a place is connected to public transport services.
 It does not cover trips by car.

-The PTAL model calculates December 2019 public transport accessibility for every 2016 ABS Mesh Block in New South Wales.
-The TfNSW PTAL model is based on the Transport for London (TfL) PTAL and was adapted for TfNSW in collaboration with the Spatial Information Science team at the Department of Earth and Environmental Sciences, Macquarie University.
+The TfNSW PTAL model calculates public transport accessibility for every Australian Bureau of Statistics Mesh Block in New South Wales (NSW).
+The TfNSW PTAL model is based on the Transport for London (TfL) and was adapted for TfNSW in collaboration with the Spatial Information Science team at the Department of Earth and Environmental Sciences, Macquarie University.
+The full details of the TfL PTAL model can be found here.

-Please read the PTAL documentation for more information.
-The format of the data is Arcgis geodatabase.
+Please read the PTAL Fact sheet for more information.
+The format of the data is ArcGIS geodatabase.

 Data and Resources